canonical/ubuntu-pro-client/docs/howtoguides/configure_index.rst

 Configure messages
 ******************

-There are plenty of configuration options for showing or hiding messages.
-You can choose whether to display APT and MOTD messages, set timer jobs, or use your own custom configuration.
+You can choose whether (and how) to display APT and MOTD messages, set timer jobs, or use your own custom configuration.

 * :ref:`Display or hide APT News <disable_enable_apt_news>`
 * :ref:`Use custom APT configuration <custom_apt_config>`